Elakala Falls: Waterfalls Series

 The second waterfall is only 15 ft tall and is the smallest in the series, yet remains popular by the well-worn path from the first falls.
 The third waterfall of the series is the highest at 40 ft tall but is particularly difficult to reach.
 It has a path worn to it but is very steep and rocky terrain.
 Traveling beyond the second waterfall should be considered for experienced hikers only due to the danger of descending the canyon without trails.
 The fourth and final waterfall of the series is considered quite dangerous to access, with no trails, and should not be attempted by inexperienced hikers.

+Etymology and Legend

 The name of the waterfalls comes from a Native American legend, although several significantly different versions exist.
 According to one account it involves a princess named Elakala who threw herself over the edge of the first waterfall when her lover scorned her.
 Another account of the legend involves a Massawomee warrior named Elakala who was girl-shy and fell to his death from the falls while being pursued by two women of his tribe.
 Similar legends exist for many waterfalls in the eastern United States, and there is, of course, no way to confirm these stories.